 Similarly, if you’re looking for a hypoallergenic dog, then a chihuahua might not be the right choice for you.
 We’d recommend you look into another breed that caters to your specifications.

-Will you take that step, extend your hand, and invite this tiny animal into your home?
+Will you extend your hand and welcome this tiny animal into your home?